rolandoam/shinycocos/README.markdown

 ## Installation

-First, run the script that will fetch ruby.
-Now you're ready :-)
+First, run the script that will fetch ruby and cocos2d-iphone:

+    > ./get_dependencies.rb

+or:

+    > ruby get_dependencies.rb

+Now you're ready to rock :-)
+If you want, you can take the TestShinyCocos project and start from there.

+## TODO

+* Add documentation :-)
+* Benchmarks